ebosas/microservices/README.md

 ### Deleting stacks

-Delete in reverse order in CloudFormation.
-The artifact bucket and ECR repositories will have to be deleted manually.
-Also, with the EC2 launch type, the auto scaling group needs to be deleted manually.
-This is due to protection form scale-in when using capacity providers.
-You can do this from the auto scaling groups section in the AWS EC2 console.
+Delete stacks in reverse order in CloudFormation.
+The artifact bucket and ECR repositories need to be deleted manually.
+So as the auto scaling group (from the EC2 console) when using the EC2 launch type.

 ## Local resources